VanillaDevelop/vanilla.sh/vanillash/content/index.md

 {{< feature-grid >}}
 {{< div class="col-twothirds">}}
-Welcome to my website!
-My name is **Vanilla**, and I am a software developer from Austria.
+Hi!
+I'm Georg.
+I'm a software developer from Austria, spending my free time tinkering with new technologies and building my own projects.

-On this page, you can expect:
+On this website, you can expect:

 - A summary of my recent work
-- Occasional update about my personal projects
+- Occasional updates about my personal projects
 - Hobby-related resources
-- Write-ups about topics I find interesting
+- Write-ups on topics I find interesting

 {{< /div >}}
 {{< div class="col-third">}}